 Special Events Manager, Calgary

-Hickson comes to Enotri with years of experience developing a lifestyle brand to include fashion, travel, and exceptional wines.
+Hickson comes to Enotri with years of experience developing a lifestyle brand to include fashion, food, nutrition, and exceptional wines.
 She has taken her passion for the finer things in life and turned it into a thriving business.

 Jackie fits the profile of an Entertainer, one who approaches wine without any preconceived ideas about what one “should” drink.
 What’s important to Entertainers is that the wine is of good quality and good taste.
 Not fussy in the least, the Entertainer enjoys versatile, easy drinking wines best enjoyed with friends.